tae898/erc/README.md

 ## Installing the necessary python packages

-Since we deal with multimodal data, there are three different packages to install.
+The functions and classes, mostly pytorch stuff, you need to for train, test, and inference are bundled into a package `erc`.
+In addition, since we deal with multimodal data, there are three different packages to install.
 Each modality is a separate repo.
 They are all submodules of this repo `erc`.
 Use the `git submodule` commands properly.

+1. erc

+    In the root directory of this repo, where this `README.md` is located in, run

+    ```
+    pip install .
+    ```
+    I highly recommend you to run everything in a virtual environment.
 1. Vision

     Go to the directory `cltl-face-all` and follow the instructions.

-2. Text
+1. Text

     TBD

-3. Audio
+1. Audio

     TBD

-## pytorch-template
+## templates

-I just added this repo as a submoudle.
-You don't have to care about it.
-I just use this as a reference to my own modules.
+This directory includes some templates that I follow.
+They are submodules and linked to the original repos.
+You don't have to care about them.
+They are just for references.

 ## Contributing